cecind123/python-challenge/README.md

 	-The percentage of votes each candidate won
 	-The total number of votes each candidate won
 	-The winner of the election based on popular vote

+In the PyBoss example, I wrote Python scripts to clean/format employee data provided a CSV.

+My script makes the following changes to the CSV:

+	-The Name column is split into separate First Name and Last Name columns.
+	-The DOB data is re-written into MM/DD/YYYY format.
+	-The SSN data is re-written such that the first five numbers are hidden from view.
+	-The State data is re-written as simple two-letter abbreviations.

+In the PyParagraph example, I wrote Python scripts to automate the analysis of any passage/text file.

+My script provides the following metrics:

+	-Approximate word count
+	-Approximate sentence count
+	-Approximate letter count (per word)
+	-Average sentence length (in words)